Understanding Preeclampsia and Eclampsia -- Prevention

 How Can I Prevent Preeclampsia and Eclampsia?

 Preeclampsia is a potentially dangerous condition in which a pregnant woman develops high blood pressure -- or her hypertension worsens -- threatening the health of her unborn child and herself.
 Preeclampsia, which may develop into eclampsia, may interfere with the placenta's ability to deliver oxygen and nutrition to the fetus.
-Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early or by cesarean birth.
+Your baby may be born weighing less than normal, may have other health problems, and may need to be delivered early.